khulnasoft/netpoint-docker/README.md

 docker compose exec netpoint /opt/netpoint/netpoint/manage.py createsuperuser
 ```

-If you need to restart Netbox from an empty database often, you can also set the `SUPERUSER_*` variables in your `docker-compose.override.yml` as shown in the example.
+If you need to restart Netpoint from an empty database often, you can also set the `SUPERUSER_*` variables in your `docker-compose.override.yml` as shown in the example.

 [wiki-getting-started]: https://github.com/khulnasoft/netpoint-docker/wiki/Getting-Started